 For concerning quality, art.
 1, paragraph 527, of Law no. 205/2017 attributes to ARERA regulatory and control functions in the quality of the integrated urban and similar waste management service, in order to "guarantee accessibility, homogeneous usability and diffusion all over the country, as well as adequate levels of quality in conditions of efficiency and cost-effectiveness of management, harmonizing the economic-financial objectives with the general ones social, environmental and appropriate use of resources (...)".

-In compliance with his functions, ARERA, with the resolution 444/2019 /R/rif, approved the Integrated Text on transparency in the waste management service (TITR), containing the first provisions on transparency of the municipal and similar waste management service for the period of regulation 1 April 2020 - 31 December 2023.
-In particular, ARERA considered a priority to protect users in the meantime of the adoption of the new tariff method, defining the minimum information relating to the integrated management service of urban and similar waste and individual services that compose it: collection and transport (RT) and street sweeping and washing (SL).
+In compliance with these functions, ARERA, in October 2019, with the resolution 444/2019 /R/rif, approved the Integrated Text on transparency in the waste management service (TITR), containing the first provisions on transparency of the municipal and similar waste management service for the period of regulation 1 April 2020 - 31 December 2023.
+In particular, ARERA considered a priority to protect users by defining the minimum information relating to the integrated management service of urban and similar waste and individual services that compose it: collection and transport and street sweeping and washing.
+Particular attention is given to information content of the bills and other individual communication tools on the characteristics of the service, according to criteria of clarity and simplification, in order to promote user awareness and promote their behavior virtuous.